Olympic 400m champion Kirani James from Grenada has proved to be one of the genuine superstars of global athletics in the past few seasons.

 Describe your perfect non-training day.

 KJ: I’d sleep until about 3pm.
 I’d like to chill, relax, play some video games, watch some football and call it a day.
 My favourite videos games are sports games, either college (American) football or FIFA.

-If you could pick one athlete to spend a day to relax with, who would it be, and why?
+If you could pick one athlete to spend a day to relax with, who would it be?

 KJ: Probably Alleyne Francique (the two-time former World Indoor Championships 400m gold medallist from Grenada) because he’s a very funny guy.
 I got to know him a bit at the London Olympics.
 He’s just fun to be around.

 KJ: I’m a big comedy guy so I like to watch a lot of sit-coms, and stand up.
 Right now, my favourite would be Key and Peele: a comedy sketch show.
 It is about two guys putting on different personas in different situations.
 They crack me up.

 What are your earliest basketball memories?

 KJ: Playing my brother, Gary, and not being able to get the ball off him because he kept scoring.
 He is a really good player and was awarded best basketball player on the island (of Grenada) a couple of years back.
 My father also played a lot of basketball and introduced me to the sport.